MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 20. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

-21. On the **Microsoft 365 Home** page, note how the **Admin** app is displayed in the navigation pane on the left side of the screen.
+21. On the **Welcome to Microsoft 365** window (which is Lynne's Microsoft 365 home page), note how the **Admin** app is displayed in the navigation pane on the left side of the screen.
 This is because Lynne was assigned to a Microsoft 365 administrator role.
 Select the **Admin** icon to open the Microsoft 365 admin center.

 22. In the **Microsoft 365 admin center**, select **Users** on the navigation pane and then select **Active users**.